Cuttlefest citizen science and school activities

 Coastal Flora of Whyalla: A field guide to the native plants of Whyalla’s coastal zone, Author Larry Bebbington, books are also available for purchase from the Whyalla Visitor Centre 1800 088 589.

-The Eyre Peninsula Landscape Board also has Pix Stix at other sites across the Eyre Peninsula.
+We have Pix Stix at other sites across the Eyre Peninsula.

 School Activities - Mangrove-Saltmarsh Field Trips